NoSegfault/MoCHIN/README.md

 the list is stored in node-type-number.pklz in a binary format using pickle

+target-list.pklz: a list with target instances sorted in a specific order e.g.
+	[Instance1, Instance2, ..., InstanceN]

+the list is stored in target-list.pklz in a binary format using pickle

 make a sub-folder "tran_test_split_" + $task, where $task + "-train-label.txt" and $task + "-test-label.txt" stores the label for training date and testing data respectively in the following format :